abinit/abinit/doc/tutorial/atdep1.md

 ```

 The contribution of this shell is very large compared to the others.
-As one can see by computing the Trace of the IFC matrix, its absolute value (-0.010834) is lower than the one obtained for the 1st shell (the onsite contribution) and the 2nd shell, almost equal to the one obtained for the 4th shell but higher than all the others.
+This can be seen on the "Trace" of the IFC matrix, its absolute value (-0.010834) is lower than the one obtained for the 1st shell (the onsite contribution) and the 2nd shell, almost equal to the one obtained for the 4th shell but higher than all the others.
 This 13th shell contributes to the phase transition between U-$\alpha$ and U-$\alpha_1$.
 This one is reponsible for the twofold of the unitcell along the [100] direction at low temperature, so it was absolutely necessary to include it in the calculation.

 Using only 20 atomic configurations, we cannot see any quantitative improvement of the phonon spectrum (more steps are needed).
 However we can note a significant effect on the elastic moduli :